Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Collaborating to solve the challenge

-Water is a shared resource, so caring for it must be through joint collaborative actions.
+Water is a shared resource, so caring for it must be done through collaborative actions.
 Through partnerships in the locations where we operate, we can make a difference to inspire regenerative water approaches.

 As a business with a long heritage of protecting the quality of natural waters and water stewardship, we want to go beyond the conservation of water sources to help regenerate and restore water cycles in the areas where we operate.